annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 ### The speed layer

 As new data arrives, we both append it to the raw data that the batch layer works on and also send it to the speed layer.
-The speed layer generates real-tine views, which are compbined with the batch views to create fully up-to-date answers to queries.
+The speed layer generates real-time views, which are combined with the batch views to create fully up-to-date answers to queries.
 Real time views only contain information derived from the data that arrived since the batch views were last generated, and are discarded when their data is processed by the batch layer.

-One way to build a speed layer is as a traditional sychronous database.
-In fact, you could think of a traditional database application as a case of the Labmda Architecture in which the batch layer never runs.
-In this approach, clients communciate directly with the database and block while it's processing each update.
+One way to build a speed layer is as a traditional synchronous database.
+In fact, you could think of a traditional database application as a case of the Lambda Architecture in which the batch layer never runs.
+In this approach, clients communicate directly with the database and block while it's processing each update.

 Another approach is asynch: clients add updates to a queue (e.g. Kafka) as they arrive and without blocking, and a stream processer then handles these updates in turn and performs the database update.
 Using a queue decouples clients from database updates, making it more complex to coordinate updates.
 This might be acceptable for many applications, and where it is, there are a lot of benefits.
 No blocking means higher throughput.
-Asynch processing means that spikes in demand just make it fall behinn rather than time out or drop updates.
+Asynch processing means that spikes in demand just make it fall behind rather than time out or drop updates.
 Also, the stream processor can exploit parallelism.

 ### Ping pong

-Side note: the speed layer needs to have capacity for twice the amount of time data as the batch is behind, e.g. if the batch later takes one hour to run, the speed layer will need up to two hours, because if the batch layer has just fininsed, the data is one hour out of date.
+Side note: the speed layer needs to have capacity for twice the amount of time data as the batch is behind, e.g. if the batch later takes one hour to run, the speed layer will need up to two hours, because if the batch layer has just finished, the data is one hour out of date.
 So the speed layer needs to serve data for the hour it was running, plus any data that comes in while the next one is running.

 One common way to handle this is to have two speed layers.
 Whenever a batch run completes and new data becomes available in the batch views, we switch to the other speed layer, and the one we switched from clears its database and starts building a new set of views – so we never have to worry about which data to delete.
 This is called ping-pong speed layers.

-:e
+### The Lambda Architecture ties it all together

-### The Lambda Architecture brings together many of the concepts from the book
+The Lambda Architecture brings together many of the concepts from the book, e.g.:

-- Raw data eternally true is reminiscent of Clojure's separation of identity and state
+- Raw data being eternally true is reminiscent of Clojure's separation of identity and state
-- Hadoop's approach of parallelising a problem by splitting it into a map over a data structure followed by a reduce is remeniscent of parallel functional programming
+- Hadoop's approach of parallelising a problem by splitting it into a map over a data structure followed by a reduce is reminiscent of parallel functional programming
-- Like Actors, the Lambda Architecture distributes proecssing over a cluster to improve performance and provide fault tolerance
+- Like Actors, the Lambda Architecture distributes processing over a cluster to improve performance and provide fault tolerance

 The main weakness of the Lambda Architecture is that if your data is not measured in tens of gigabytes or more, the overhead is unlikely to be worth the benefit.

 However, it is a fitting end to the book as it's a powerful demonstration of how parallelism and concurrency allow us to tackle problems that would otherwise be intractable.

-## Some of the techniques mentioned in the book but not covered
+### Not everything was covered

+The author lists some other techniques that aren't covered in the book, e.g.:

 - Fork/join and work-stealing, e.g. Cilk
-- dataflow in much detail, mainly beacuse there isn't a good general purpose dataflow language
+- dataflow in much detail, mainly because there isn't a good general purpose dataflow language
 - Reactive programming, e.g. Rx
 - Functional reactive programming, e.g. Elm
 - Grid computing, e.g SETI@Home